zubinchopra/portaldocs/portal-sdk/templates/portalfx-onboarding.md

-Welcome to the Ibiza/Azure portal!
+Welcome to the Azure portal!
 We're excited to have you to join the family.

-Most services consist of 3 components:
+Most services that onboard Azure have to onboard the following 3 components:

 * Marketing content on [azure.com](https://azure.microsoft.com) or other website
 * Management APIs exposed via Azure Resource Manager (ARM) or Microsoft Graph
-* Management UI in the Ibiza/Azure portal and/or other tools/websites, like Visual Studio
+* Management UI in the Azure portal and/or other tools/websites, like Visual Studio

+Our team i.e. Azure Portal UI (Ibiza, Portal Framework) can only help you with onboarding Management UI in the Azure portal.

+The next section of documentation has some pointers to point you to right people if you looking for contacts for pre-requisite steps to onboarding Management UI.
+However, this list may not be upto date so if you find the information is out of date, please send a pull request to update the documentation.

 The Azure onboarding process is streamlined to optimize the delivery of high quality experiences based on hundreds of hours of usability testing that meet Microsoft Common Engineering Criteria (CEC) and compliance requirements. **Do not